donut-party/frontend/README.md

   * storing their data in the app db
   * validation
   * the submission lifecycle
-  * components that "wirte things up" so you don't have to.
+  * components that "wire things up" so you don't have to.
 * URL-based navigation with HTML history
 * Pagination